webtoolbox/craftcms-plugin/README.md

-# Website Toolbox Community plugin for Craft CMS 3+ or 4+
+# Website Toolbox Community plugin for Craft CMS 4+

 Single Sign On plugin for Website Toolbox Community and Craft CMS

 ## Requirements

-This plugin requires Craft CMS 3+ or 4+
+This plugin requires Craft CMS 4+

 ## Installation